dear advisor: Who should be my first data hire?

 Who should first data hire report into?
 David Murray’s lessons learned from re-structuring his data team(s)

-Are you looking for a fractional CDO to help you improve your product and scale by leveraging data to make your customers happier?
+Are you looking for a fractional CDO to collaborate with on a POC, to help you evaluate how to improve and grow the product?
 Please reach out.

 Advice for systematizing Product Market Fit from the very beginning

 Different perspective on who should be your first hire, by Andrew Bartholomew

 Advice for structuring and aligning your Data Team:

 Scaling Data: Data Informed to Data Driven to Data Led, by Crystal Widjaja -- on who should be the first hire, how to align the team and how to scale it